He Bingjiao: 2020–2021

 He Bingjiao competed at the 2020 Summer Olympics as the number eight seed in the women's singles.
 She finished fourth after being defeated by Chen Yufei in the semi-finals and P. V. Sindhu in the bronze medal match.
 She was part of the China's winning team at the 2021 Sudirman Cup.
 She reached the semi-finals of the 2021 World Championships.
 However, she lost to Tai Tzu-ying in three games 17–21, 21–13, 14–21, so she settled for a bronze medal, her second ever medal at the World Championships.

 2022

 She started the 2022 season by winning the German Open and the Korea Masters, defeating compatriot Chen Yufei in both finals.
 Then in October, she claimed back-to-back Super 750 titles, winning the Denmark Open and the French Open.
 As a result of her good performance this season, she qualified for the World Tour Finals, where she topped the group by beating Tai Tzu-ying, Ratchanok Intanon and Busanan Ongbamrungphan to reach the semi-finals for the first time in her career.
 However, she was outpowered by Tai Tzu-ying in straight games.
 Despite this, she still reached a career-high ranking of No.5 at the end of the year.

+2024

+After clinching the women's singles silver medal at the 2024 Summer Olympics, she retired from international badminton on 13 August 2024.
+She was commended for her sportsmanship during the Olympics, notably during the semifinals whilst playing Carolina Marin, where her opponent injured herself during the second game at 10-5, where Marin was winning.
+She comforted Marin and gave her practice shots for the next two points before Marin retired.
+At the victory ceremony, she brought a Spanish flag pin to pay respect to her semi-final opponent.